swcurran/didwebvh-info/docs/overview.md

     - The `versionId` is the number of the version (incrementing by one per version), the literal `-`, followed by the calculated `entryHash` for the entry.
     - *Note*: Both the SCID and the `entryHash` are calculated *before* the DI proof calculation is added to the entry.
-- `did:tdw` uses the same DID-to-HTTPS transformation as `did:web`, so `did:tdw`'s  `did.jsonl` (JSON Lines) file is found in the same location as `did:web`'s `did.json` file, and supports an easy transition from `did:web` to gain the added benefits of `did:tdw`.
+- `did:webvh` uses the same DID-to-HTTPS transformation as `did:web`, so `did:webvh`'s  `did.jsonl` (JSON Lines) file is found in the same location as `did:web`'s `did.json` file, and supports an easy transition from `did:web` to gain the added benefits of `did:webvh`.
-- For backwards compatibility, and for verifiers that "trust" `did:web`, a `did:tdw` can be trivially modified and published in parallel to a `did:web` DID.
-For resolvers that want more assurance, `did:tdw` provides a way to "trust did:web" (or to enable a "trusted web" if you say it fast) enabled by the features listed in the [introduction](./README.md).
+- For backwards compatibility, and for verifiers that "trust" `did:web`, a `did:webvh` can be trivially modified and published in parallel to a `did:web` DID.
+For resolvers that want more assurance, `did:webvh` provides a way to "trust did:web" (or to enable a "trusted web" if you say it fast) enabled by the features listed in the [introduction](./README.md).